kamalakrishnan/stock-price-prediction/README.md

 This repository contains Python code for predicting stock prices using Long Short-Term Memory (LSTM) neural networks.
 The code imports financial data, preprocesses it, builds an LSTM model, and makes predictions on the stock's closing prices.

 # Table of Contents
-Prerequisites
+1. Prerequisites

-Usage
-Concepts and Techniques
+2. Concepts and Techniques

 ## Prerequisites
 Before running the code, make sure you have the following prerequisites installed: